 Generally, I don’t really like Bible studies for kids.
 I feel that they often make Jesus look like a nice man who helped people and Biblical history look like a Saturday morning cartoon show.
 My own children have told me that they find many programs ask obvious, silly questions.
 So, when I found these inductive Bible lessons for kids from Abby Banks, I got excited.
-The inductive method is awesome for adults and the SOAP method (Scripture, Observation, Application, Prayer) loosely follows this method in my Bible studies and devotional journals.
+The inductive method is awesome for adults and the SOAP method (Scripture, Observation, Application, Prayer) loosely follows this method in my Philippians and Romans Bible studies.
 Since it’s such a great method for adults, I wanted to try it for kids.

 Why inductive Bible lessons for kids are the best